-An additional 12 bytes of RAM provide status/control of Alarm, Watchdog and Square Wave functions.
-Addresses and data are transferred serially via a two line, bi-directional I2C interface.
+Addresses and data are transferred serially via the two line, bidirectional I2C interface.
 The built-in address register is incremented automatically after each WRITE or READ data byte.

-The M41ST84Y/W has a built-in power sense circuit which detects power failures and automatically switches to the battery supply when a power failure occurs.
+The M41ST84W has a built-in power sense circuit which detects power failures and automatically switches to the battery supply when a power failure occurs.
 The energy needed to sustain the SRAM and clock operations can be supplied by a small lithium button-cell supply when a power failure occurs.
-Functions available to the user include a non-volatile, time-of-day clock/calendar, Alarm interrupts, Watchdog Timer and programmable Square Wave output.
-Other features include a Power-On Reset as well as an additional input (RSTIN) which can also generate an output Reset (RST).
+Functions available to the user include a non-volatile, time-of-day clock/calendar, alarm interrupts, watchdog timer and programmable square wave output.
+Other features include a power-on reset as well as an additional input (RSTIN) which can also generate an output reset (RST).
 The eight clock address locations contain the century, year, month, date, day, hour, minute, second and tenths/hundredths of a second in 24 hour BCD format.
 Corrections for 28, 29 (leap year - valid until year 2100), 30 and 31 day months are made automatically.